Reading your smart meter data

 Octopus Home Mini

-When it works well, the Home Mini is handy for checking immediate electricity changes around EV charging, cooking, heating controls or standby load.
-For billing checks, still use the account, bill and meter readings.
+When it works well, the Home Mini is handy for checking immediate electricity changes around EV charging, cooking, heating controls, export, battery behaviour or standby load.
+For billing checks, still use the account, bill, meter identifiers and readings.
+Octopus says some meter brands do not support live export through the Home Mini, so treat export views as another useful clue rather than a guarantee that export billing is right.

 The Octopus API